CHCAA-EDUX/scientific-computing-01/classes/class4.md

 0. Decide on a “is a”-relationship you want to work with.
 1. Design several classes – at least two subclasses and one superclass.
 2. Identify the attributes and methods.
 Which ones belong in the superclass?
 And which in the subclass?
-3. Create a UML diagram to design your object template(s).
+3. Create a UML diagram to visualize your classes.

 Tip: Keep it simple!

 ## Conceptuals ##